-The Local Governing Body of Ridgewell Primary School is made up of representatives from Parents, Diocese, Parishes and Staff.
+The Vine Local Board of Belchamp St Paul and Ridgewell Primary Schools is made up of representatives from Parents, Diocese, Parishes and Staff.
 The governors meet regularly to discuss items such as school budget, health and safety in school, the school development plan and the curriculum.
 They agree on school policies and monitor school priorities.
-They work closely with the Executive Headteacher, Heads of School and staff to ensure standards and achievement of all pupils is maintained.
+They work closely with the Executive Headteacher, Head of Schools and staff to ensure standards and achievement of all pupils is maintained.

 Married with two children, both teachers, and three grandchildren Brian enjoys family gatherings, walking and reading.
 As a lifelong member of the Church his position as Deanery Lay Chair led to his appointment as a Lay Canon of Chelmsford Cathedral in 2015.
-Brian regularly leads collective worship in school.
+Brian regularly leads collective worship in both schools.

 Maureen lives with her husband in Ashen and is Church Warden for Ashen Church.
 They moved from Chelmsford nearly nine years ago having lived there for 35 years.
 They have two grown up sons.